MicrosoftDocs/win32/desktop-src/imapi/ienumfsiitems-remotenext.md

 ---
 title: IEnumFsiItems RemoteNext method
-description: Supports a remote client that wants to retrieve a specified number of items in the enumeration sequence. ms.assetid: a5ae59ed-08d7-4225-9aec-91049789e8fe
+description: Supports a remote client that wants to retrieve a specified number of items in the enumeration sequence. | IEnumFsiItems RemoteNext method ms.assetid: a5ae59ed-08d7-4225-9aec-91049789e8fe
 keywords:
 - RemoteNext method IMAPI